iamvishalrathi/NextRole/README.md

 ---

 ## 📍 Overview
 NextRole is an AI-powered interview preparation platform designed to help job seekers practice and improve their interview skills.
-The application uses advanced AI technology to generate customized interview questions, conduct realistic interview simulations, and provide detailed feedback and scoring to help users identify their strengths and areas for improvement.
+The application uses advanced AI technology to generate highly personalized interview questions based on the candidate's actual projects and experience, conduct realistic interview simulations with voice-based AI interviewers, and provide detailed feedback and scoring to help users identify their strengths and areas for improvement.

 ---